bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 # SensorProductionFirmware

-Last update to this readme: Apr 7/21
+Last update to this readme: April 16/21

-This Repository approximately follows the gitflow workflow method, see the [tutorial](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)  It does not use a Develop branch, however; this repo only contains the main (master) branch, Release branch, and feature branches.
+This Repository approximately follows the gitflow workflow method, see the [tutorial](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)  It does not use a Develop branch, however; this repo only contains the Production (master) branch, Release branch, and feature branches.

-Tags denote the different releases pushed to the master branch.
+Tags denote the different releases found on the Production branch.

-As of Apr 7/21, the different product firmware versions in this repo are:
+As of April 16/21, the different product firmware versions in this repo are:

-2 Argon + XeThru - in the main (master) branch.
+2 Argon + XeThru - in the Production (master) branch.
 2 Argon + INS - in the Release branch.
 1 Boron + INS - in the Local-State-Machine branch.